bepalo/jwt/README.md

 - ⌚ Time helper functions from [@bepalo/time](#bepalotime).
 - 📄 Written in modern TypeScript.
 - 📢 Available for both ESM and CommonJS.
-- 📢 Works with node, bun, and deno.
+- 📢 Works with Node, Bun, and Deno.
-- 📢 Built on crypto API.
+- 📢 Built on the crypto API.

 ## 📥 Installation